Senia R7

 The FAW Senia R7 is a subcompact CUV produced by Chinese car manufacturer Senia (森雅) under the FAW Jilin subsidiary of FAW Group.

 Overview

-The Senia R7 five-seater crossover was manufactured by FAW-Jilin, a FAW subsidiary based in Jilin Province.
+The Senia R7, five-seater crossover, was manufactured by FAW-Jilin, a subsidiary of FAW Group based in Jilin Province.
 The CUV is almost identical to the later introduced Besturn X40 based on the same platform.

 The FAW Senia R7 crossover SUV has been through four names across different FAW brands during its development process including the FAW R020, the FAW R20, and the Junpai D80.

 Powertrain

 The Senia R7 powertrain offers an option of 1.6-liter and 1.5-liter turbo engines, with maximum power figures of 116 and 150 hp-metric respectively.
 The engines are mated to a 5-speed manual transmission or 6-speed automatic transmission.

 2018 facelift

 During the 2018 Beijing Auto Show, the Senia R7 City was revealed previewing a direction for the upcoming facelift.